Nikitaagaikwad/Nikitaagaikwad/README.md

-I have interest in  development, business analytics  👩‍💻 I have knowledge of programming language such as java html SQL CSS
+I have interest in  development, Software Testing  👩‍💻 I have knowledge of programming language such as java html SQL CSS